-The single day hike to Shivapuri trails are especially popular with trekkers and mountain bikers.
-Who can climb up to sights such as the Buddhist Nagi Gompa Nons monastery.
+The single-day hike to Shivapuri trails is especially popular with trekkers and mountain bikers.
+Who can climb up to sights such as the Buddhist Nagi Gompa Nuns monastery?
 Where about a hundred nuns live with spectacular views over the green valley slopes and the Himalayan backdrop.
 Visitors can go up even higher and follow the trail up to over 2,700 meters to the second highest peak of Kathmandu Valley.
 At on top, the origin of the Bagmati River, one of the main sources of drinking water in the valley, flows out of the mouth of two tigers – an imposing sight.

 Kathmandu – Drive to Budhanilkantha(30Min) Hike around Shivapuri then return back to Hotel